ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 When using either of the structures, the specified authentication credential is just the end-entity certificate.

-As per {{RFC6347}} and {{RFC9147}}, a public certificate is specified in the Certificate message of the DTLS handshake.
+As per {{RFC6347}} and {{RFC9147}}, a public key certificate is specified in the Certificate message of the DTLS handshake.
 For X.509 certificates, the TLS Certificate Type is "X509", as defined in {{RFC6091}}.
 For C509 certificates, the TLS certificate type is "C509 Certificate", as defined in {{I-D.ietf-cose-cbor-encoded-cert}}.

 It is not required that AUTH_CRED_C and AUTH_CRED_RS are both X.509 certificates or both C509 certificates.
 Also, it is not required that AUTH_CRED_C and AUTH_CRED_RS are both transported by value or both identified by reference.

-Finally, one of the two authentication credentials can be a public certificate, while the other one can be a raw public key.
+Finally, one of the two authentication credentials can be a public key certificate, while the other one can be a raw public key.
 This is consistent with the admitted, combined use of raw public keys and certificates, as discussed in {{Section 5.3 of RFC7250}}.

 ## Examples